carlalennon/portfolio-project-2-jumper/README.md

 ![W3 Schools results](./assets/images/testing-w3.png)

+## Deployment Procedure

+The repo can be accessed [here](https://github.com/carlalennon/portfolio-project-2.1).

+The page is deployed via Github Pages and can be accessed [here](https://carlalennon.github.io/portfolio-project-2.1/).
 ## Future Features

 I didn't have the time to add everything I wanted.
 The game is imperfect, but it works.